Chevrolet Aveo hatchback

-This version of the Aveo is both wider and longer than the car it replaces, and that has allowed for plenty of head and legroom.
-Four adults can easily sit in comfort in the spacious interior – and you can squeeze a fifth into the middle back seat for short trips, too.
+This version of the Aveo is both wider and longer than the car it replaced and that's allowed for plenty of head and legroom.
+Four adults can easily sit in comfort in the spacious interior – and you can squeeze a fifth into the central back seat for short trips, too.

 The suspension has been set up for comfort, so it's soft and cosseting and will soak up most bumps and potholes.
 The seats are nice and supportive and the driving position is good, as there's plenty of scope for adjustment in the seat and steering wheel.

-One of the problems with the Aveo is that the cabin isn’t particularly well insulated and wind and road noise is quite intrusive.
+One of the big problems with the Aveo is that the cabin isn't particularly well insulated, so wind and road noise are quite intrusive.
 Another is that the engines are a bit underpowered, so you have to work them hard to keep up with traffic on motorways and A-roads, which adds to the noise .
 As a result of these issues, the Aveo isn't a comfortable motorway cruiser in the way that a Volkswagen Polo is.

 Practicality & boot space

 Decent-sized boot and practical five-door layout

 The Chevrolet Aveo only comes as a five-door, which makes accessing all the seats nice and easy.
 The interior is well though-out, too: there are plenty of useful storage cubbyholes, including trays under the front seats plus a two-level glovebox that's big enough to store CDs and phones.

 The boot offers a decent 290 litres of luggage capacity – which is on par with the Ford Fiesta and slightly bigger than the Volkswagen Polo, but a good 25 litres smaller than the Skoda Fabia's.
 Split-folding rear seats are fitted as standard, which is good, but folding them down only creates a 653-litre load space, which is pretty poor.
 The Volkswagen Polo has 952 litres in this configuration, while the Peugeot 208's boot expands to 1,152 litres.
 To make matters worse, the Aveo's boot opening is on the narrow side, which makes loading bulky items a bit awkward.

 Reliability & safety

 Comes with a five-star safety rating and a three-year warranty